BDC Hamburger Icon

 Aside from financial and economic gains, hiring people with disabilities has a positive effect on factors like motivation and workplace absenteeism

-According to a scientific paper published in the Humanities and Social Sciences Communications journal, individuals with disabilities are highly motivated to work because, in addition to earning money, they experience social integration and participation, bolstering their identity and feelings of normalcy.
+According to a scientific paper published in the Humanities and Social Sciences Communications journal, individuals with disabilities are highly motivated to work because, in addition to earning money, they experience social integration and participation, which bolsters their identity and sense of normalcy.

-Since it may be more challenging for someone with a disability to find a job, they often respond with extra appreciation, motivation and dedication when they find a position that matches their skills and interests.
-This high level of employee satisfaction often results in less absenteeism, tardiness and employee turnover
+Since finding a job may be more challenging for someone with a disability, they often respond with extra appreciation, motivation and dedication when they find a position that matches their skills and interests.
+This high level of employee satisfaction often results in lower absenteeism, reduced tardiness and decreased employee turnover.

 4. There is a vast, untapped market of talented people with disabilities.